influxdata/docs-v2/content/influxdb/v2.1/reference/release-notes/influxdb.md

 - Enable new dashboard auto-refresh.
 - Simplify display of data for table visualizations.

-#### SQLite metadata store

-Add an embedded SQLite database for storing UI metadata, currently required by notebooks and annotations.

 #### API

 - Add new parameters to GET [`/users`](/influxdb/v2.0/api/#operation/GetUsers) API, including: `offset`, `limit`, and `after`.